 IP-CAN bearer online charging is achieved by FBC online charging, see clause 5.3.1.2.
 When the IP-CAN bearer is online charged by means of FBC, the quota handling shall also be based on the use of a Rating Group/Service Identifier.
 The value of this IP-CAN bearer specific Rating Group/Service Identifier shall be vendor specific.

-The amount of data counted with IP-CAN bearer specific Rating Group/Service Identifier shall be the user plane payload at the tunnelling (e.g. GTP-u, GRE Tunnel) interface.
+The amount of data counted with IP-CAN bearer specific Rating Group/Service Identifier shall be the user plane inner IP packets at the tunnelling (e.g. GTP-u, GRE Tunnel) interface.
 Time metering is started when IP-CAN bearer is activated.